 Rennes Travel Weather - The closest weather station

 For finding a hotel in or near Mont Saint Michel, use the booking box below.
 The results of your lodging search will allow you to compare prices from several sources and to see user ratings.
+Inside the city, the Auberge Saint Pierre is highly rated and has a bar with a view over the city and countryside.

 It is nice to have a hotel right in the midst of things, but the other option is to have a hotel with a bar and restaurant overlooking the Mont, in which case Le Relais Saint Michel will do nicely.